 - Students must have exhausted all other financial aid options offered to them, including federal student loans.

 - This does not include Parent PLUS loans or private loan options.

-- The grant is to be used towards existing expenses on the student's KU bill that is resulting in the inability of a student to enroll in a future term or graduate from KU.
+- The grant is to be used towards existing, past due expenses on the student's KU bill that is resulting in the inability of a student to enroll in a future term or graduate from KU.

 - Because additional financial assistance to a student may impact current or future financial aid eligibility, the Financial Aid & Scholarships office will be consulted before any funds are dispersed.